-MUEN 222 Trojan Marching Band (1,

-max 4) Rehearsal and participation in performances for athletic and other university functions.
+MUEN 222 Trojan Marching Band (1, max 4) Rehearsal and participation in performances for athletic and other university functions.
 Graded CR/NC.
 Open to all students by audition.

 MUEN 305 Vocal Jazz Ensemble (1, max 8, FaSp) Study and performance of vocal ensemble literature from the Jazz idiom, with emphasis on improvisational techniques.
 Open to all students by audition.
-(Duplicates credit in former MUEN 205 and MUEN 405.)
 Graded CR/NC.

 MUEN 307 University Chorus (1, max 8, FaSp) Rehearsal and performance of choral literature from all periods of music history.
 Open to all students.
-(Duplicates credit in former MUEN 207 and MUEN 407.)
 Graded CR/NC.

 MUEN 308 USC Men's Chorus (1, max 8, FaSp) Rehearsal and performance of choral repertoire from all periods written for male voices.
 Open to all students.
-(Duplicates credit in former MUEN 208 and MUEN 408.)
 Graded CR/NC.

 MUEN 310 University Concert Choir (1, max 8, FaSp) Performance of choral works of all styles and periods.
 Open to all students by audition.
-(Duplicates credit in former MUEN 210 and MUEN 410.)
 Graded CR/NC.

 MUEN 311 USC Oriana Choir (1, max 8, FaSp) Rehearsal and performance of advanced chamber music written for women's voices.
 Open to all students by audition.
-(Duplicates credit in former MUEN 211 and MUEN 411.)
 Graded CR/NC.

 MUEN 312 USC Chamber Choir (1, max 8, FaSp) Performance of vocal chamber music and choral masterworks from the 16th century to the present.
 Open to all students by audition.
-(Duplicates credit in former MUEN 212 and MUEN 412.)
+(Duplicates credit in former MUEN8#160;212 and MUEN 412.)
 Graded CR/NC.